 Finally, here’s something to think about, contemplate and understand: the freedom experienced within a relationship is a gift it can only give to itself.
 Freedom is a gift not experienced by many in relationships these days; the freedom experienced within each person, as a part of their internal confidence and self-reliance, will be only one of the gifts of love to the other.
 In the final analysis of a successful relationship, it rests upon each person discovering their own individual way of expressing the love that they are and offering it as a unique gift at the banquet table of the relationship; know thyself is bottom line.

-Love is the being in each of us which in turn produces feelings of joy, happiness, togetherness, intimacy, abundance and trust.
-Having an awareness of being love promotes healthy trust, forgiveness, mutual respect, and interdependence (as opposed to co-dependence), which is far more productive and honouring toward each other – enabling each partner to be their authentic, loving, transparent and creative self within the relationship
+Love is the being in each of us which in turn produces feelings of joy, happiness, togetherness, intimacy, abundance, and trust.
+Having an awareness of being love promotes healthy trust, forgiveness, mutual respect, and interdependence (as opposed to co-dependence), which is far more productive and honoring toward each other – enabling each partner to be their authentic, loving, transparent and creative self within the relationship

 The awareness of being love with each other promotes, quite naturally, the ability to be love for each other when the going gets tough.
 The ability to serve and nurture becomes the dominant focus without interfering with the others journey of life and independence.